-The workflow is continuously being evaluated for ways to reduce runtime.
-A number of enhancements have been made to date.
+The workflow is continuously being evaluated for ways to reduce runtime without significant impact on accuracy.
+A number of such enhancements have been made to date.

 There are additional ways that software developers using this workflow can reduce runtime:

 - Run on Linux/Mac platform, which is significantly faster by taking advantage of the POSIX fork call. - Use the -no-ssl flag to prevent SSL initialization in OpenStudio. - Use the -s flag to skip HPXML validation. - Run on computing environments with 1) fast CPUs, 2) sufficient memory, and 3) enough processors to allow all simulations to run in parallel.